Clementine, Honey & Olive Oil Cake

-This deliciously fragrant cake is perfect for this time of year with its festive and wintery citrus flavour.
-It is more rich, moist and dense than a traditional English sponge, and will stay fresh for a few days (if you can keep it that long!).
-It is super quick to make with the exception of cooking the whole clementines first, which you can do ahead of time if it suits.
+This deliciously fragrant cake is perfect for the Christmas period with its festive and wintery citrus flavour.
+It is more rich, moist and dense than a traditional English sponge, thanks to the ground almonds, and will stay fresh for a few days (if you can keep it that long!).
+It is super quick to make with the exception of cooking the whole clementines first, which you can do ahead of time if it suit.

 - 4-6 whole clementines depending on size, (roughly 380g) skin on